Pre-Med Designation Overview

 The pre-medical studies designation must be declared in addition to another degree and is not a stand-alone program.

 Curriculum and Requirements

-All courses listed in this section may count toward both the major (if applicable) and the premedical studies program.
+All courses listed in this section may count toward both the major (if applicable) and the pre-medical studies designation.

-Students must complete all of the listed required courses, as they are the minimum prerequisites for application to most medical schools and form the basis of standardized admission tests (Medical College Admission Test, Dental Admission Test, Optometry Admission Test and Pharmacy College Admission Test).
+Students must complete all of the listed required courses, as they are the minimum prerequisites for application to most medical schools and form the basis of standardized admission tests such as Medical College Admission Test, Dental Admission Test, Optometry Admission Test or Pharmacy College Admission Test.

 |Select one of the following:||4|